 There’s no right or wrong or best for all.
-Which touch therapy to try is as individual as you are.
+Which touch therapy to try and whether to use it regularly is as individual a choice as you are a person.
 So try them all.
+Shop around.

 Any one of the following may be of great help to you.
 You simply need only follow your gut instinct and then look for results.

-Our rule of thumb is, if you don’t feel or see positive results in 3 sessions / visits, then go elsewhere or try another modality.
+Our rule of thumb is, if you don’t feel or see positive results in 3 sessions, then go elsewhere or try another modality.
 It’s pretty simple really.

 Once you decide on a modality, the decision is then who to see.
 Most go with whomever is closest and thus most convenient to them geographically.
 Or, will visit a practitioner a family member or friend may recommend.